auzbuckley/RFC_test/README.md

 2. Save your changes locally.

 **Step 3: SUBMIT**
-When you've finished your master piece:
+When you've finished your masterpiece:
 1. Go to the folder `RFCs` and click `upload file`.
 Find and select your RFC file.
 2. Once uploaded, at the bottom, leave the short commit message `Submit RFC [title]`.
 3. Select `Create a new branch for this commit and start a pull request.` and name the branch with the following naming convention: `RFC-Your-title-here`.
 This will split your work away from the main Master branch.